 * Please email the Dual Enrollment Office for questions about other Dual Enrollment opportunities for students not in FCPS.

 Are Dual Enrollment final course grades weighted on my high school transcript?

 Yes, grades earned in Dual Enrollment courses (including High School Based, Open Campus, and Early College) count as weighted grades in your high school GPA, but only for courses for which you elect to receive dual credit.

 What is the application and admissions process?

-Early College admission applications will be due by spring of a student’s sophomore year.
-Students who apply will be scheduled for an interview by Early College staff at their high school as part of the application process.
-Enrollment for fall 2020 (graduation class of 2022) may be limited, based on capacity of Early College staff.
+Early College admission applications will be due by April 1, 2021 of a for current FCPS sophomores.
+Students who apply and meet the program qualifications may be scheduled for an interview by Early College staff as part of the application process.
+Enrollment for Fall 2021 (graduation class of 2023) is limited to 25 students county-wide due to Early College staff limitations.
 All students who meet the above qualifications are welcome to apply.